gaia-platform/gaia-docs/articles/tutorials/writing-first-gaia-application.md

 For information about the Gaia Platform prerequisites and installing the SDK, see [Getting Started with the Gaia Platform](../articles/getting-started-with-gaia.md).

+This walkthrough assumes that you are using Clang 10.
 # The Hello application

 The goal of the application is to generate greetings for input names.
 To demonstrate the features of the system, the code inserts names into a table, which triggers a rule that generates greetings for those names and inserts them into a second table.
 The insertions into the second table trigger a second rule that prints the greetings to the console.